VitomsCatena/Learning-php/README.md

 # Learning-php
-My second day doing php
+My second day doing php.
+Am going to be good at it.